Arun152k/ETL-S3-Spark-Snowflake/README.md

 ## Overview
 This project implements an ETL pipeline that extracts JSON data from an S3 bucket, transforms it using Apache Spark, and loads it into a Snowflake database.

 The json files uploaded to S3 can be viewed here [jsonFilesInS3](jsonFilesInS3).
 They are a trimmed version of https://randomuser.me/api/ output.
+The AWS S3 console page image can be viewed here [s3Image](s3Image)
 <br>
 The terminal output of the ETL pipeline is found in [terminalOutput.txt](terminalOutput.txt).
 <br>